pop-os/nvidia-graphics-drivers/TESTING.md

 - [ ] DisplayPort (mDP and DP over USB-C) outputs (including sound) work as expected
 - [ ] HDMI-out (including sound) works as expected
 - [ ] External display becomes primary display when laptop lid is closed
+- [ ] HDMI-out fractional scaling on extrnal monitor works at 125%, 150%, 175%
+- [ ] DisplayPort (mDP and DP over USB-C) fractional scaling on extrnal monitor works at 125%, 150%, 175%
 - [ ] Steam can be installed and launched
   - [ ] From Launcher
   - [ ] From App Library